 Vulval cancer is the 20th most common cause of cancer death in females in the UK, accounting for less than 1% of all cancer deaths in females (2016).[1-3]

-Vulval Cancer (C51), Number of Deaths, Crude and European Age-Standardised (AS) Mortality Rates per 100,000 Population, Females, UK, 2014
+Vulval Cancer (C51), Number of Deaths, Crude and European Age-Standardised (AS) Mortality Rates per 100,000 Population, Females, UK, 2016

-- Data were provided by the Office for National Statistics on request, November 2015.
-Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/bulletins/deathsregistrationsummarytables/previousReleases.
+- Data were provided by the Office for National Statistics on request, October 2017.
+Similar data can be found here: http://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths.

-- Data were provided by the Northern Ireland Statistics and Research Agency on request, November 2015.
-Similar data can be found here: http://www.nisra.gov.uk/demography/default.asp2.htm.
+- Data were provided by the Northern Ireland Cancer Registry on request, December 2017.
+Similar data can be found here: http://www.qub.ac.uk/research-centres/nicr/.

 About this data